Marijuana Laws in Virginia:

 Concentrates & Hashish

 Virginia state lawmakers place concentrates and hash that contain under 12% THC by weight under the same definition as cannabis.
+This includes Hashish oil.
 See “Possessing Marijuana in Virginia” for penalty details.

 Selling Marijuana in Virginia

 It is a felony crime to traffic or sell cannabis in the State of Virginia.
 Related convictions are punishable as follows: